-Awanui Radio was a Government (NZ Post & Telegraph) Telecommunications Station, located at Awanui, about 8km north of Kaitaia on the North Island of New Zealand.
+Awanui Radio was a Government (NZ Post & Telegraph Department) wireless telegraph station, located at Awanui, about 8km north of Kaitaia on the North Island of New Zealand.
 It was sometimes referred to as the Kaitaia or Doubtless Bay wireless station.

 Opened: Awanui Radio officially opened on 18 December 1913, although this newspaper report indicates the station was already in operation on 27 March 1913.